bh213/ct4j/README.md

 ## Features

-* Cluster aware (tasks runs at single cluster node)
+##### Cluster aware

+Each task runs at exactly one node at the time.
+Retries can run at the same or different node.
+Tasks on failed node will be run by different node.

-* retrying and error handling
+##### Retrying and error handling

+Task can declare retry behavior or implement logic to decide whether to retry or fail.

-* task workflows
+##### task workflows

+Task can spawn next task in workflow on failure or success.

-* Spring boot support
+##### Spring boot support

+Uses JPA for database access and cluster support

+Tasks can be beans and can use `@Autowired`

-* can handle millions of tasks
+##### Designed for millions of tasks

+This library can process very short or long lived tasks

+##### Resource based scheduling

+Task can declare required resources, such as CPU and memory usage and scheduler will take this into account.
+This enables running long resource intensive tasks togather with very short tasks without having to worry about situation where all resource intensive tasks are started at the same node.

 ## Example task